ysd1123/DeDL_Replication/README.md

-# DeDL Replication Toolkit
+# DeDL Framework Toolkit

-This repository contains a reusable experiment framework derived from the original synthetic experiment notebook (`synthetic_experiments.ipynb`) for the paper:
+> This repository contains a reusable experiment framework derived from the original synthetic experiment notebook (`synthetic_experiments.ipynb`) for the paper:
+>

-Ye, Zikun; Zhang, Zhiqi; Zhang, Dennis; Zhang, Heng; Zhang, Renyu.
+> Ye, Zikun; Zhang, Zhiqi; Zhang, Dennis; Zhang, Heng; Zhang, Renyu.
 2025. *Deep-Learning-Based Causal Inference for Large-Scale Combinatorial Experiments: Theory and Empirical Evidence.* Forthcoming in **Management Science**.
+>

-The notebook is preserved for reference, and the reusable Python modules provide a command-line workflow for running new DeDL experiments on synthetic or real data.
+> The notebook is preserved for reference, and the reusable Python modules provide a command-line workflow for running new DeDL experiments on synthetic or real data.

 ## Installation